iGardening Logo Large Transparent Background

 October marks the beginning of autumn, but it’s far from the end of your gardening season.
 This month offers the perfect opportunity to plant vegetable seeds that thrive in cooler temperatures.
 By sowing now, you’ll prepare your garden for a productive winter and an early spring harvest.

 Gardening in October is a rewarding way to make the most of the changing seasons while keeping your garden productive.
-This guide will walk you through the best vegetable seeds to sow this month, along with helpful tips for achieving healthy growth and strong plants.
+This guide will walk you through the best vegetable seeds to sow this month and helpful tips for achieving healthy growth and vigorous plants.
 Embrace the cooler weather and enjoy the benefits of an autumn garden filled with life and potential.

 Lettuce – Winter

 October is an excellent time to sow winter lettuce, ensuring a steady supply of fresh, crisp leaves throughout the colder months.
 Select a sunny, sheltered spot with well-drained soil to help your lettuce endure the winter chill.
 Sow seeds thinly in rows spaced about 20 cm apart.
 Consistent watering is key to maintaining healthy growth, so keep the soil moisture balanced without waterlogging.
-Winter varieties like “Winter Gem” or “Arctic King” are particularly resilient, capable of withstanding light frosts.
+Winter varieties like “Winter Gem” or “Arctic King” are resilient and capable of withstanding light frosts.
 Regular harvesting of outer leaves allows continued growth.
-Incorporate them into salads, sandwiches, or as a garnish to lift your meals with home-grown, nutritious greens all winter long, ensuring a splash of freshness whenever you need it.
+Incorporate them into salads, sandwiches, or as a garnish to lift your meals with home-grown, nutritious greens all winter, ensuring a fresh splash whenever you need it.

 Strawberry

 October is ideal for planting strawberries, setting the stage for a delicious harvest next summer.
 Choose a sunny, well-drained spot in your garden, and enrich the soil with compost to provide a nutrient-rich bed.
 Plant strawberry runners or young plants about 30 cm apart, allowing room for their foliage to spread and fruit to develop.
-Keep them watered through dry spells to help establish strong roots over the winter months.
-Strawberries are remarkably low-maintenance, and with a bit of care, they reward you with sweet, juicy berries by the time summer rolls around.
-Consider them not just for their delightful taste but also for the visual and sensory pleasure they add to your garden and table.
+Keep them watered through dry spells to help establish strong roots in winter.
+Strawberries are remarkably low-maintenance, and with a bit of care, they reward you with sweet, juicy berries when summer rolls around.
+Consider them for their delightful taste and the visual and sensory pleasure they add to your garden and table.

 Back to The Gardeners Calendar